icgc-dcc/dcc-docs/docs/download/downloading_data.md

 transport.memory=1
 ```

-6. Find your data of interest at https://dcc.icgc.org/repositories in the Collaboratory repository.
+6. Find your data of interest in the [Data Repository](https://dcc.icgc.org/repositories) by selecting `Collaboratory` repository.
 Click on "Download Files" and download the manifest file

 ![Download-Collab-Manifest](images/download-collab-manifest.png)

 7. Decompress file.
 Run score-client with manifest file to download data

 ```
 tar xvzf manifest.1554492262428.tar.gz